FappyMcFap/server_news/README.md

 Weapons:
 - The Space and Time Manipulator has been nerfed.
 It now costs 2 credits and the duration for the slow-mo/fast-mo has been reduced from 10 seconds to 8 seconds.

+5/22/2017:

+Weapons:
+- Added the Brain Parasite Gun

+Donators:
+- There is a new playermodel by the name of "Red"

+Misc:
+- I will be removing addons according to the results of this survey: https://goo.gl/forms/EyIc7NHsnTffRCnC3 Tomorrow.

 Click "View" on the top right to see the raw data so you see purely text.